BRIEFING CALLS

 Relief & Recovery: The Transformative Power of Arts & Culture Conference Call

-We all know the power of arts and culture to heal and transform, connect people and build community.
-In the wake of Hurricane Sandy, artists and cultural organizers are stepping up to use their creativity to rebuild the city and rebuild community.
+We know the power of arts and culture to heal and transform, connect people and build community.
+In the wake of Hurricane Sandy, artists and cultural organizers stepped up to use their creativity to rebuild the city and rebuild community.
 They are helping people tell their stories and sing together, offering cultural and wellness activities in evacuation shelters, organizing benefits, and providing leadership to recovery efforts.
 They've helped to restore dignity, build community, make connections, and heal.

 International , Democracy , Human Rights / Social Justice , Multi / Inter-disciplinary